Erosion and Sedimentation Control Design

 Erosion and Sedimentation control prevent erosion on construction sites and discharge sediment-laden water (muddy water) onto adjacent properties and roads.

-For small disturbance areas, the contractor must install a silt fence along the perimeter of the property and a tire scrubbing rock construction entrance.
+For small disturbance areas, the contractor must install a silt fence along the property’s perimeter and a tire scrubbing rock construction entrance.

-These above-listed erosion controls, coupled with a detailed, step-by-step, sequence of construction, adequately prevent erosion and the discharge of sediment onto adjacent downstream properties.
+These above-listed erosion controls, coupled with a detailed, step-by-step construction sequence, adequately prevent erosion and sediment discharge onto adjacent downstream properties.

 D.L.
 Howell has years of experience with various Conservation Districts.
-At the Department of Environmental Protection, we have developed beneficial professional relationships with the individuals reviewing the proposed Erosion & Sedimentation (E&S) Control Plans, and stay up-to-date on the latest E&S regulations and design techniques.
+At the Department of Environmental Protection, we have developed beneficial professional relationships with the individuals reviewing the proposed Erosion & Sedimentation (E&S) Control Plans and staying up-to-date on the latest E&S regulations and design techniques.

 Previous Erosion and Sedimentation Control Plan Projects